 Dandelion greens are known by herbalists to be the “perfect plant medicine” and are often used to improve liver function and aid digestion.
 They are also a good source of flavonoids, which can help reduce the risk of disease.

 Salmon is an excellent source of protein, good fats, and amino acids.
 It supports a healthy immune system, in addition to promoting joint and brain health.
 It is often recommended as a heart-healthy food for humans.

-This being said, salmon oil is perfect for complimenting your dog’s skin and coat health.
-You can give salmon oil supplements to your dog or add the oil to his food.
+This being said, salmon for dogs is perfect for aiding skin and coat health.
+You can give salmon oil supplements for dogs or add the oil to his food.
 While not a source of protein, salmon oil is a good source of fatty acids that can help support skin and coat health.

 Again, be sure to consult your veterinarian about the best plan for your dog’s health.
 If you decide to add something like salmon oil to his diet, be sure to monitor him closely when giving it to him for the first time.

 Often used for its hair and skin benefits, coconut oil also has beneficial fats used for digestion support.
 Additionally, coconut oil contains lauric acid, which has antibacterial, antiviral, and antifungal properties.